RELATES TO: KRS 319.050

 STATUTORY AUTHORITY: KRS 319.032, 319.050(2)(b)

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 319.050(2)(b) requires that to obtain licensure, a psychologist shall have a doctoral degree in psychology from a regionally accredited educational institution.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 319.032(1)(a) requires the Board of Examiners of Psychology to promulgate administrative regulations to establish requirements for licensure.
+KRS 319.050(2)(b) requires that to obtain licensure, a psychologist shall have a doctoral degree in psychology from a regionally accredited educational institution.
 This administrative regulation establishes requirements for licensure as a psychologist.

 Section 1.
 For purposes of licensure, a doctoral degree in psychology shall:

 (1) Be from a recognized institution of higher learning as established in this administrative regulation;

 (2) Be clearly identified by the granting institution as a psychology program wherever the program may be administratively housed;